 Unless there was evidence of Jethi paying for branch admission, this seems to be a non-issue.
 It’s highly likely many new migrants from India who have seen the economic growth in their country under PM Modi will find greater alignment with the policies of the Coalition here in Australia and will be inclined towards that side of politics.

-On the plus side though, the programme did pick up on the fact that OFBJP is not registered as a foreign agent in Australia.
+On the plus side though, the program did pick up on the fact that OFBJP is not registered as a foreign agent in Australia.
 In the US, the organisation is declared as one, and therefore must disclose all its political activities.
 Perhaps it is time the OFBJP did this in Australia too?

 Conclusion